 door call box on brick wall

-If you own, manage, or develop multi-tenant buildings, you’re probably familiar with door entry systems.
-And one of the most common types of building entry systems is the multi-tenant call box.
-But if your property relies on a call box, you and your residents are missing out on access control systems that offer greater convenience and enhanced security.
+You’re probably familiar with door entry systems if you own, manage, or develop multifamily apartment buildings.
+The apartment call box is one of the most common types of building entry systems.
+But if your property relies on a call box, you and your residents miss out on access control systems that offer greater convenience and enhanced security.

 Read on to learn more about door call boxes, how they work, and why you should ditch your call box and upgrade to a better entry system.